The Tales of Beedle the Bard: "The Wizard and the Hopping Pot"

-This story is about the legacy of an old man who, in his generosity, used his magic for other people when they needed his help; he credited his potions pot as the source of his antidotes.
+This story is about the legacy of an old man who, in his generosity, used his magic for other people when they needed his help; he credited his little cauldron, which he called his lucky cooking pot, as the source of his potions, charms and antidotes.
 Upon his death, he leaves all his belongings to his only son, who has none of the virtues his father had.

-After his father's death, the son finds the pot and a single slipper inside it together with a note from his father that reads, "In the fond hope, my son, that you will never need it".
+After his father's death, the son finds the pot and a single slipper inside it, together with a note from his father that reads, "In the fond hope, my son, that you will never need it".
+Bitter for having nothing left but a pot, the son closes the door on a grandmother that seeks a cure for her granddaughter's crop of warts.
+Soon after, the son finds that his father's little pot has grown a brass foot that clanks loudly with each hop, and that proceeds to grow warts on its surface.
+The pot follows the son at all times, preventing him from resting properly.

-Bitter for having nothing left but a pot, the son closes the door on every person who asks for his help.
-He does not help over five people, so each time he does so, the pot takes on the symptoms of the ones who ask for help; it starts disturbing the son and prevents him from having any peace of mind.
-This continues until the son finally gives up and provides aid to the town.
-Upon doing this, the pot's ailments are removed one by one and the son's ordeal finally ends when the slipper he received from his father falls out of the pot; he puts the slipper on the pot's foot and the two walk off into the sunset.
+Angry over his predicament, the son refuses to provide help for a man who has lost his donkey, and a mother whose baby is grievously ill.
+Each time he does so, the pot takes on the symptoms of the ones who ask for help, groaning in hunger and filling itself with tears; Even after no more villagers come to his house looking for help, the pot takes on more and more symptoms, disturbing the son and preventing him from having any peace of mind.

+This continues until the son finally gives up and provides aid to the town, running up the street at night and casting helping spells at every direction.
+Upon doing this, the pot's ailments are removed one by one.
+The son's ordeal finally ends when the slipper he received from his father falls out of the pot; the pot allows the son to put the slipper on its foot and, with its footsteps muffled at last, the two walk back home.